 Since you will be hosting your own site, practically everything is in your hands.
 While there will be some technical issues that your hosting company should solve for you, there will be many more problems that you will have to solve on your own or hire professionals.

 Support for free themes and plugins is quite limited.
 If something goes wrong, the only help comes in the form of support forums and other online resources.
-Luckily, because of its popularity, there are millions of tutorials and how-to articles that will help you solve practically all kind of difficulties.
+Luckily, because of its popularity, there are millions of tutorials and how-to articles that will help you solve practically all kinds of difficulties.
 If you use premium products, you can expect help from the developers, but that will depend on each company/individual.

-By starting a site with Squarespace, you immediately get access to the professional support.
+By starting a site with Squarespace, you immediately get access to professional support.
 There’s an entire team of experts who take care of the system.
 You will have access to entire libraries of articles, video tutorials, live chat, and email support.
 Similarly to WordPress, there are support forums where users get to discuss problems and features.

 Since Squarespace has a quite lesser number of features than WordPress, the chance of something malfunctioning is much lesser.
 Because there aren’t tens of thousands of plugins that you get to install, there will be fewer compatibility issues in the first place.

 Many people think that you can get a website online for free.
 Although we would love to tell you that it is true, everything has a price.
 So, even WordPress and Squarespace will force you to open your wallets.